This is guidance we give to specifiers and architects on how to choose environmentally sound performance paint. Read on to find out why:

 Low-VOC paints tend to use water as a carrier instead of petrochemical solvents, and so their emissions are minimal.
 Many conventional paints have achieved relatively low VOC levels.
 No-VOC or VOC-Free paints may still contain very low levels of VOCs in their pigments or additives.
 Although reducing VOC content is a move in the right direction, it is questionable whether either of these paint types can be considered non-toxic.

-Natural paints are the only true non-toxic paint since they contain no VOCs, and are made from natural ingredients such as water, vegetable oils, plant dyes, and natural minerals.
-The main binders used in natural paints are: linseed oil (from flax seeds), clay, lime, and milk protein.
-Lime and milk paints give an authentic period look, and are often used in antique restoration projects.
-Chalk is used as an extender to thicken paint; turpentine (distilled from pine trees) is used as a solvent; essential oils from citrus fruits (d-limonene) are used as a solvent and fragrance; and natural mineral and earth pigments are used as colourants.
+Natural paints are normally considered to be the only true non-toxic paint since they contain very low levels of naturally occurring VOCs, and are made from natural ingredients such as water, vegetable oils, plant dyes, and natural minerals.
+The main binders used in natural paints are linseed oil (from flax seeds), clay, lime, and milk protein.
+Lime and milk paints give an authentic period look and are often used in antique restoration projects.
+Chalk is used as an extender to thicken paint; turpentine (distilled from pine trees) is used as a solvent; essential oils from citrus fruits (d-limonene) are used as a solvent and fragrance, and natural mineral and earth pigments are used as colourants.

 What is paint made from?